BryanDCampbell/BryanDCampbell.github.io/_posts/2020-01-19-bryan-d-campbell-site-launched.md

 ---
 layout: post
-title: "Hank Quinlan, Horrible Cop, Launches Site"
+title: "Bryan Campbell Launches Site"
 date: 2020-01-19
 ---

-Well.
-Finally got around to putting this old website together.
-Neat thing about it - powered by [Jekyll](http://jekyllrb.com) and I can use Markdown to author my posts.
-It actually is a lot easier than I thought it was going to be.
+After looking through several tutorials, I'm able to start developing my own portfolio site.
+I'll be using [Jekyll](http://jekyllrb.com) and hosting it on GitHub as I go forward.
+I've stumbled around a little bit with it, but I'll be progressing and developing my skills going forward.